 Our recipes seek to incorporate some of the age-old principles of Chinese medicine into the culinary practices more familiar to the West.

 Dandelions are a green that are now available in some health food markets and ever plentiful in our own yards.
 Yes, you can pick and eat these “weeds” (as long as they haven’t been sprayed with a herbicide).
 They are nutritious and also happen to be a commonly used herb in Traditional Chinese Medicine theory.

 The benefits of dandelion are many: it is said to “clear heat, detoxify, and drain dampness” (by acting as a diuretic).
 As a result, it is commonly used for skin infections, such as acne, boils, infected hair follicles, etc., where there is local redness, swelling, and pus formation.

 On their own, dandelions are bitter (more specifically, according to Chinese medicine classifications, they are “bitter and cold,” but also a little “sweet”).
 To soften that bitterness, I suggest cooking them in a refreshing, Italian style blend of garlic, raisins, vinegar, and red pepper flakes.
-Since “cold” foods can be difficult to digest, I use the warming properties of vinegar, garlic, and red pepper flakes for balance.
+This is also consistent with the "Middle Burner" of keeping our digestive fire warm (learn more about The Middle Burner Diet by DAO Labs here).

 I have also added walnuts and raisins to the recipe for a nice, sweet crunchy experience.
-Both are considered supplementing foods and therefore moderate the draining effects of the dandelion greens.
+Both are considered "supplementing foods" and therefore moderate the draining effects of the dandelion greens.
 In China, most laypersons claim that walnuts boost the brain because their shape reminds them of the cortical folding found in the brain cortex.

 Dandelion Greens with Walnuts, Raisins, Chili Flake and Sherry Vinegar